 Orzo is one of my favorite little pastas, and this Mediterranean Orzo Salad is simple, delicious and healthy.

 Feel free to make substitutions based on what you have handy.
-Any bell pepper works well and so do regular olives and halved cherry tomatoes.
+Any color of bell pepper works well and so do regular olives and halved cherry tomatoes.

 - 16 ounces orzo pasta